First Response Homeopathy Remedies To Use In A Disaster 2

 Bites and Stings

 In many disaster situations, animals and snakes are displaced just as much as humans.
-Once out of their natural habitat, bites and stings are more likely.
-When this happens, the following remedies should be considered.
+Once out of their natural habitat, bites and stings are much more likely.
+In these instances, the following remedies can help.

 Aconite napellus (Acon.): Rapid, intense symptoms following bite or sting.
 Restlessness, anxiety and fear that they might die.
 Very thirsty.